Grilled Shrimp Scampi

 - Prepare grill.
 Thread shrimp onto skewers.
 Gently microwave any marinade left in the pan and smear over skewered shrimp.

-- Grill approximately 2 minutes per side or till just starting to turn pink.
+- Grill for approximately 2 minutes per side or till just starting to turn pink.
 Serve hot.